All Episodes

 What is amazing to me is that it's senseless.

-I understand their desire to do it, but they you cannot make the case here unless you live in a time capsule of three years ago, four years ago, where the template is that Bush lied, Bush has never told the truth.
+I understand their desire to do it, but you cannot make the case here unless you live in a time capsule of three years ago, four years ago, where the template is that Bush lied.

 Things have changed since then.

-And I just I I have uh folks, I'm gonna tell you again, I think with their their eagerness here to attack Bush and look at this not as a foreign policy and national security issue, but rather a political issue, and how they can use it to damage Bush, it's they're opening the door right into their faces and bloodying their noses all over again, and they don't even know that it's happening yet.
+And I just, I have to, folks, I'm going to tell you again, I think with their eagerness here to attack Bush and look at this not as a foreign policy, a national security issue, but rather a political issue and how they can use it to damage Bush.

-They will, in uh in due course.
+They will in due course.

-Mike, Oceanside California, you're next.
+Mike, Oceanside, California, you're next.

 It's great to have you here.